Assisted migration: Assisted gene flow

 Assisted gene flow (AGF) works to increase the presence of desired naturally occurring genes in offspring.
 AGF relies on pre-existing genes within the species' genome, rather than the artificial creation and insertion of genetic code within the genome of the species.
 Assisted gene flow can also introduce related species' genomes into the gene pool to allow for the introduction of previously impossible behaviors into the new species.
 AGF identifies genes that produce desired behaviors or tolerance to environmental conditions, and works to increase the chance that parental transmission of the gene in question occurs (also known as heritability).
-Determining which genes within the genome produce desired behaviors or environmental tolerance consist of experiments which measure the growth, survival, and behavior exhibition of offspring with varying genotypes.
+Determining which genes within the genome produce desired behaviors or environmental tolerance consists of experiments which measure the growth, survival, and behavior exhibition of offspring with varying genotypes.
 AGF is one possible strategy to preserve species that are threatened by climate change, and can be applied to both plants (e.g. forest restoration) or animal populations.
 Currently, different coral colonies of the Great Barrier Reef are being interbred to test whether offspring display increased resistance to warmer living conditions.
-Increased resistance to warmer living conditions allow for the preservation of the Great Barrier Reef even as water temperatures continue to rise.
+Increased resistance to warmer living conditions allows for the preservation of the Great Barrier Reef even as water temperatures continue to rise.